 The psychology behind lifestyle creep

 Hedonic adaptation.
 The new apartment feels amazing for 2 months, then it becomes your new normal.
-The $200 dinner is thrilling the first time and routine by the fifth.
 Every upgrade delivers diminishing satisfaction while permanently increasing your baseline spending.
 Research published in the Journal of Economic Psychology consistently shows that after basic needs are met, additional spending produces rapidly declining happiness.

 “I deserve this” thinking.
 After working hard for a raise, treating yourself feels justified.
-And it is, in moderation.
 The problem is when every raise triggers a permanent lifestyle upgrade.
-A one-time celebration dinner is different from a permanent increase in dining-out frequency.
+A one-time celebration dinner is different from a permanently higher dining-out budget.

 Every time your income increases, save at least 50% of the increase before adjusting your lifestyle.